AckerlyXu/heima/articles/app-service-web/cdn-websites-with-cdn.md

 >
 >

-## <a name="deploy-a-web-app-to-azure-with-an-integrated-cdn-endpoint"></a> Deploy a web app to Azure with an integrated CDN endpoint
+## Deploy a web app to Azure with an integrated CDN endpoint
 In this section, you will deploy the default ASP.NET MVC application template in Visual Studio 2015 to App Service, and then integrate it with a new CDN endpoint.
 Follow the instructions below:

 1. In Visual Studio 2015, create a new ASP.NET web application from the menu bar by going to **File > New > Project > Web > ASP.NET Web Application**.
 Give it a name and click **OK**.